 Cash deposits consist of demand and time deposits with financial institutions and are carried at cost.
-All cash deposits and highly liquid investments with a maturity of three months or less from the date of acquisition are considered to be cash equivalents.

 Accounts Receivable

 Accounts receivable are recorded at gross amounts with uncollectible amounts recognized under the direct write-off method.
 No allowance for uncollectible accounts has been provided since it is believed that the amount of such allowance would not be material to the financial statements.